MatthewKosloski/web-browser-skia/README.md

 ```
 ### 3. Build and run the app

-Finally, the C#/.Net app can be build and run:
+Finally, the C#/.Net app can be built and run:

 ```
 dotnet build app.csproj